nslavov/scp/2022_Huffman_pSCoPE.md

 &nbsp;

-## implementation
+## Implementation
 pSCoPE is implemented as a module of MaxQuant.Live, starting with [version 2.1](http://www.maxquant.live) and is compatible with all all Orbitrap instruments.
-All additional code is needed for pSCoPE is available at [github.com/SlavovLab/pSCoPE](https://github.com/SlavovLab/pSCoPE).
+All additional code needed for pSCoPE and reproducing [Huffman et al., 2022][pSCoPE_Preprint] is available at [github.com/SlavovLab/pSCoPE](https://github.com/SlavovLab/pSCoPE).

 &nbsp;